One of my buddies called to let me know that an essay I wrote about my mom and sewing made it into today's local paper--yippee!

 After following the shade with my trusty watering can for awhile I decided that the outdoor furniture and my smaller pet rock were greatly in need of a scrub.

+This rock has a built-in watering hole for the blue-tailed skinks skink stuff that lurk in the shadows.
 Out of respect for my conservation friends, and because I felt so guilty for using water on such a hot day, I placed a few drop pans where I could to catch some grey water while rinsing off the suds.

 Uncle Grumpy was charmed into repairing a loose part of the chaise lounge seat, which was drooping lower and lower with each use.